 Assessment of Lower Urinary Tract Dysfunction in Patients with Neurological Conditions

 Assessment applies to new patients, those with changing symptoms, and those requiring periodic reassessment of their urinary tract management.
-The interval between routine assessments will be dictated by the person’s particular circumstances (for example, their age, diagnosis, and type of management) but should not exceed 3 years.
+The person’s particular circumstances will dictate the interval between routine assessments (for example, their age, diagnosis, and type of management) but should not exceed 3 years.